MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/use-device-guard-readiness-tool.md

 ## Overview

 The Device Guard Readiness tool is designed to check a number of requirements for creating a PC that supports a variety of security enhancement features.
-This section describes how to use the tool to evaluate the ability of a driver to run in a Hypervisor Code Integrity (HVCI) environment.
+This section describes how to use the tool to evaluate the ability of a driver to run in a Hypervisor-protected Code Integrity (HVCI) environment.

 OS and Hardware requirements for testing HVCI driver Device Guard compatibility: